Understanding Commercial vs Personal Auto Insurance

 Minimum Coverage Requirements

+State minimum liability limits apply to commercial vehicles just as they do personal vehicles — and several states updated their minimums in 2025 and early 2026.
 Most insurance professionals recommend minimum commercial auto liability limits of $500,000 combined single limit or $500,000/$1,000,000 split limits.
-These higher limits protect business assets from lawsuit judgments.
-The cost difference between state minimums and recommended coverage remains modest compared to the protection gained.
+These higher limits protect business assets from lawsuit judgments, and the cost difference between state minimums and recommended coverage remains modest compared to the protection gained.

 Some contracts and business relationships mandate specific insurance levels.
 Customers, general contractors, or business partners may require proof of commercial auto insurance with minimum limits before working with you.
 These contractual requirements often exceed state minimums.
+Before shopping for car insurance, understand what your contracts require so you can compare policies on equal footing.

 Best Companies for Small Business Auto Insurance